How To Wire Your Lester Summit II Battery Charger 1050W

 4. DO NOT EXCESSIVELY DISCHARGE YOUR BATTERIES.
 Excessive discharge can cause polarity reversal of individual cells resulting in complete failure shortly thereafter.

-5. Maintain the proper electrolyte level of wet (flooded) batteries by adding water when necessary.
-Distilled or deionized water is best for battery life.
+5. Maintain the proper electrolyte level of wet (flooded) batteries by adding distilled or deionized water when necessary.
 Never allow the electrolyte level to fall below the top of the battery plates.
 Electrolyte levels lower during discharge and rise during charge.
-Therefore, to prevent the overflow of electrolyte when charging, it is mandatory that water be added to cells AFTER they have been fully charged – do not overfill.
+Therefore, to prevent the overflow of electrolyte when charging, it is mandatory to add water to cells AFTER they have been fully charged.
+Do not overfill.
 Old batteries require more frequent additions of water than new batteries.

-6. Hard crystalline sulfates form when batteries in storage are not maintained in a charged active state.
+6. Maintain batteries in a charged active state to prevent hard crystalline sulfates.
 Internal self discharge can bring about the start of this condition in as little as three days in warm temperatures.
 Batteries not maintained and allowed to sit in storage will self discharge, sulfate and lose capacity.
 Repeated charging without using the batteries between charges can recover some of the lost power, range, and life, but some permanent loss should be expected.

 7. Cold batteries require more time to fully charge.
-When the temperature falls below 65°F, the batteries should be placed on charge as soon after use as possible.
+When the temperature falls below 65°F, the batteries place batteries on charge as soon after use as possible.

-8. The tops of batteries and battery hold downs must be kept clean and dry at all times to prevent excessive self discharge and the flow of current between the battery posts and frame.
-Electrolyte spilled on bbatteries never dries or evaporates.
+8. Keep the tops of batteries and battery hold downs clean and dry to prevent excessive self discharge and the flow of current between the battery posts and frame.
+Electrolytes spilled on batteries never dry or evaporate.

-9. All connections to batteries must be maintained clean and tight.
+9. Maintain all connections to batteries so they are clean and tight.
 Due to heating and discharge rates, bolted connections loosen over time.
 Re-tighten the connections twice yearly to the torques specified by the battery manufacturers.